How The Peregrine Fund is helping

 Juvenile Northern Goshawks have pale yellow eyes, but the eye color of the adults varies a bit more.
 In North America, the goshawks tend to have bright red eyes, but in other parts of their range, the adults' eyes are more often orange.
 But it isn't only their eye color that differs across their range.
 European Northern Goshawks tend to have darker mottling on the breast than their North American counterparts, and those found in some far northern regions are more whitish overall.

 Though normally shy and secretive, the Northern Goshawk will make itself known loud and clear when the safety of its nest and young in question.
-Famous for a vigorous denfense of its nest, this powerful bird of prey has been known to aggressively chase off animals much larger than itself – even humans – from the nest area.
+Famous for its vigorous defense of its nest, this powerful bird of prey has been known to aggressively chase off animals much larger than itself – even humans – from the nest area.

 Like many raptors, the Northern Goshawk uses a wide variety of flight patterns and styles.
 The Northern Goshawk typically uses a "flap, flap, glide" pattern common to many raptors.
 Also like many raptors, they do quite a bit of soaring while in migration.
 However, when this raptor is in pursuit of prey it can sustain horizontal flight up to 40 miles per hour!